ARM-software/LLVM-embedded-toolchain-for-Arm/README.md

 # LLVM Embedded Toolchain

-This repository contains build scripts and auxiliary material for building a bare-metal LLVM based toolchain targeting Arm based on:
+This repository contains build scripts and auxiliary material for building a bare-metal LLVM based toolchain targeting Arm and RISCV based on:
 * clang + llvm
 * lld
+* lldb
 * libc++abi
 * libc++
 * compiler-rt
+* picolibc
-* picolibc, or optionally newlib
+* newlib or newlib-nano

 ## Goal

-The goal is to provide an LLVM based bare-metal toolchain that can target the Arm architecture family from Armv6-M and newer.
-The toolchain follows the ABI for the Arm Architecture and attempts to provide typical features needed for embedded and realtime operating systems.
+The goal is to provide an LLVM based bare-metal toolchain that can target the Arm and RISCV architectures from Armv6-M and newer and riscv32.
+The toolchain follows the ABI for the Arm and RISCV Architectures and attempts to provide typical features needed for embedded and realtime operating systems.

 ## Supported architectures